 If you opt for cloud infrastructure, effective cloud engineering, which includes managing and optimizing cloud systems, can make operations run smoother and cuts unnecessary spending.

-• One key approach is efficient resource utilization, where balancing workloads across servers and minimizing idle times can improve efficiency.
+This is one key approach, where balancing workloads across servers and minimizing idle times can improve efficiency.
 Servers may be scheduled to operate only when needed, such as shutting them down during low-usage periods.
+It extends beyond server management to include storage optimization, inference optimization, and improvements to ETL/ELT data pipelines, helping reduce unnecessary resource usage and infrastructure costs.

-• Another critical factor is optimizing traffic flow.
+Caching is another critical factor, it’s also increasingly used for AI inference results and retrieval layers.
 The use of caching mechanisms allows frequently accessed data to be stored temporarily, reducing database queries.
 API gateways and traffic control tools contribute to efficient request distribution, minimizing infrastructure load.

 System optimization